ethereum/consensus-specs/specs/core/1_shard-data-chains.md

 ## Per-slot processing

+### Operations

-Add two object processing categories to the per-slot processing, in order given below and lower than all other objects (specifically, right below exits) as follows.
+Add the following operations to the per-slot processing, in order given below and _following_ all other operations (specifically, right after exits) as follows.

-### Branch challenges
+#### Branch challenges

 Verify that `len(block.body.branch_challenges) <= MAX_BRANCH_CHALLENGES`.